bravTm/bravTm/README.md

 ## What am I interested in?
 > Computer Science, Cryptography, several branches of mathematics: Combinatorics, Algebra

 > Non-Programming Related:  Astronomy, Personal growth, Calisthenics(sport)

+## My main goal
+_Change the world!
+Make a great contribution to the development of Computer Science and Programming_

 <!--
 **bravTm/bravTm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.